 As with any dog, the key to getting the best possible personality out of your dog is to socialize him early and often.
-And, if you need the help, puppy training classes are always a good idea.
+And, if you need help, puppy training classes are always a good idea.

 Helpful Dog Training Resource: